Ayala-Ruan-CesarM/How-to-perfom-a-MWAS-at-Ayixon-Lab/README.md

 From my project this strategy was the most promising.
 However, that doesn't imply that's the best for your data.
 ## Performing and linear mixed model on Pysser.
 So far up to this point we create the three inputs requiere for Pyseer.
-Phenotype file: Phenotype.pheno
+**Phenotype file**: Phenotype.pheno
-Variant file: Positive_Negative_unitigs.pyseer
+**Variant file**: Positive_Negative_unitigs.pyseer
-Kinship matrix: Similarity_matrix.tsv
+**Kinship matrix**: Similarity_matrix.tsv
 Now, we are set to perform a association test on the data as follwos:
 ```
 pyseer --lmm --phenotypes Phenotype.pheno --kmers Positive_Negative_unitigs.pyseer --uncompressed \
 --save-lmm model.npz --similarity Similarity_matrix.tsv --covariates Covariates_file.tsv \
---use-covariates 2 3 6q 7q 8q --output-patterns Kmer_patterns.txt --cpu 30 > Association_Result_kmers.txt
+--use-covariates 2 3 6q 7q 8q --print-samples --output-patterns Kmer_patterns.txt --cpu 30 > Association_Result_kmers.txt
 ```
 * TIP: The "--save-lmm" option is used to save to a .npz file the deconstruction of the similarity matrix.
 In subsequent runs the model is load with the option "--loadl-lmm" and the "--similarity" option is no longer required.

 In order to include covariates on to the associaiton model a tab separeted file is required.
 The first column contains the Sample name as in the phenotype file.
 The other columns (with header) contains the information.
 Pyseer accepts both quantitative and qualitative covariates.
-The "--use-covariates" option tell Pyseer whih covariate use according to this column position.
+The "--use-covariates" option tells Pyseer whih covariate use according to this column position.
 If the covariate is quantitative the "q" letter is requiered.
+The "--print-samples" adds to the "Association_Result_kmers.txt" file a column indicating in which sample each variant is and isn't.
 ## Variant annotation
 ```
 ```